-Spring has finally begun!
-If you’ve been trudging through a dreary winter, the time has arrived to shake off the drudgery of months past, slip into your favorite organic yoga clothes, and reinvigorate your body, mind, and spirit.
+Spring has nearly sprung!
+If you’ve been trudging through a dreary winter, the time is here to start shaking off the drudgery of months past, slip into your favorite organic yoga clothes, and reinvigorate your body, mind, and spirit.

 Our bodies have natural systems in place for regular detoxification, but the food we eat, our lack of movement, and other bad habits can hinder those natural processes and add to a glum wintry disposition.
 To leap into spring on the right foot, here are seven detoxifying spring yoga poses that will invigorate your circulatory, digestive, respiratory, and lymphatic systems.

 Be sure to consult a medical professional to be sure these poses are right for you, and ask a trusted teacher for any further instructions.